Offshore / Compression

 |Offshore Compact file:||GFS20160511040500755.lgrb|

 This file was downloaded while offshore on a passage between New Zealand and Hawaii.
 It came from Saildocs, which is a well respected provider of GRIB data worldwide.
 The file was downloaded using Sailmail through a SSB/Pactor modem connection.
-This file size was typical for the files I was downloading on that passage (if using a satellite phone connection, larger file sizes would be more typical.)
+This file size was typical for the files I was downloading on that passage.

 The gzip and bzip2 file sizes are provided to give a reasonable estimate of the file size you would download when obtaining data from other providers.